-- A. Demonstrate knowledge of the structure, organization, goals, and purposes of physical education programs, and analyze current philosophies, trends, and issues in physical education. - B. Demonstrate knowledge of the characteristics and guiding principles of an effective physical education program and important national initiatives and models (e.g., Whole School, Whole Community, Whole Child [WSCC]) that influence physical education content and practices. - C. Apply knowledge of principles and techniques for evaluating the effectiveness of the physical education program and for adapting and modifying practices and programs based on reflection, assessment data, observation of students, and program evaluation results. - D. Demonstrate knowledge of strategies for advocating for physical education and for identifying consumer, community, and career resources related to physical activity, health, and wellness. - E. Demonstrate understanding of relationships between physical education and other subject areas and apply strategies for integrating physical education concepts across the curriculum. - F. Apply knowledge of strategies for using technology, professional networks and organizations, collegial relationships, conferences, and research to engage in continued professional growth and advocate for lifelong physical activity and physical literacy. - G. Apply knowledge of legal issues and responsibilities relevant to physical education (e.g., confidentiality, supervision, standard of care, professional liability, negligence) and of state and federal laws and guidelines regarding student rights and teacher responsibilities in physical education contexts (e.g., in relation to equity, inclusion, and privacy). - H. Demonstrate understanding of the development and use of safety rules, risk-management plans, emergency plans, and reporting procedures and of how to evaluate and minimize inherent risks, physical and environmental dangers (e.g., heat, cold, wind), and potential safety hazards in physical activities. - Demonstrate knowledge of safety guidelines for proper protective equipment, injury prevention and first-aid techniques, and cardiopulmonary resuscitation (CPR) and automated external defibrillator (AED) procedures.
+- A. Demonstrate knowledge of the structure, organization, goals, and purposes of physical education programs, and analyze current philosophies, trends, and issues in physical education and their effects on the goals, scope, and components of physical education programs. - B. Demonstrate knowledge of the characteristics and guiding principles of an effective physical education program and important state and national initiatives and models (e.g., Whole School, Whole Community, Whole Child [WSCC]) that influence physical education content and practices. - C. Apply knowledge of principles and techniques for evaluating the effectiveness of the physical education program and for adapting and modifying practices and programs based on reflection, assessment data, observation of students, and program evaluation results. - D. Demonstrate knowledge of strategies for advocating for physical education and for identifying and publicizing opportunities and resources for physical activity in the school and community (e.g., after-school programs, recreation departments, parks, pools) consumer, community, and career resources related to physical activity, health, and wellness. - E. Demonstrate understanding of relationships between physical education and other subject areas and apply strategies for integrating physical education concepts across the curriculum. - F. Demonstrate knowledge of culturally responsive and competent strategies for communicating, consulting, and collaborating with students, parent/guardians, teachers, counselors, special education personnel, administrators, and other colleagues to enhance physical education opportunities for students. - G.F.
+Apply knowledge of strategies for using technology, professional networks and organizations, collegial relationships, conferences, and research to engage in continued professional growth and advocate for lifelong physical activity and physical literacy. - H.G.
+Apply knowledge of legal issues and responsibilities relevant to physical education (e.g., confidentiality, supervision, standard of care, professional liability, negligence) and of state and federal laws and guidelines regarding student rights and teacher responsibilities in physical education contexts (e.g., in relation to gender equity, inclusion, and privacy). - LH.
+Demonstrate understanding of the development and use of safety rules, risk-management plans, emergency plans, and reporting procedures and of how to evaluate and minimize inherent risks, physical and environmental dangers (e.g., heat, cold, wind), and potential safety hazards in physical activities. - J.I.
+Demonstrate knowledge of safety guidelines for proper protective equipment, injury prevention techniques and of-first\aid\techniques, and cardiopulmonary resuscitation (CPR), and the use of automated external defibrillators (AED), and other emergency procedures.